spill/PortScan/README.md

 # PyPort

 So far, i've developed a basic port scanner as a personal project of mine to dive into network security.
 Using Python's socket library, this tool scans for open ports on a networked system, leveraging TCP connections to identify accessible ports.
-At the moment, its a straigtforward application but my goal is to eventually create a light weight, intuitive tool for security assessment. test
+At the moment, its a straigtforward application but my goal is to eventually create a light weight, intuitive tool for security assessment.

 ## Author